tessercat/daoistic-book/daodejing/01/notes.md

 as a possible meaning,
 but defines 玄 as
-the quality of permitting the passage of light without making visible what's on the other side, so I don't think "veil" is too far off.
+the quality of permitting the passage of light without making visible what's on the other side.

 The _Daodejing_ uses 謂
 (often as 是謂, "this is called")